Old Favourite Tea Rooms, sadly no longer trading

 Return to :Home Page Ramblings List

-Ryde, Isle of Wight Tearoom, La Croute
+Ryde, Isle of Wight Tearoom, La Croute - now renamed The Coffee Nut of Ryde

 The picture was taken in June, 2010.

 In March, 2017 we noticed that La Croute was no longer there, but a different tea room called The Coffee Nut occupied the site.
 A sign on the door said that the tea room was only open from 12 noon to 3pm, Wednesday to Saturday.
 I can't recommend such a set up.
 In September 2018 The Coffee Nut of Ryde was still there, and open, and looked a really nice place, but we had already had our morning tea.
-Perhaps we will revisit ?
+Perhaps we will revisit - see below ?

 We usually visit the Isle Of Wight once a year, and some years we even visit twice.
 We always stay in Shanklin.
 We used to go there years ago when the pier was still standing, but alas, there was just one storm too many !
 Our favourite pub in Shanklin is the Chine Inn, a very friendly, old fashioned proper pub with no loud background music, no huge TV with football, etc. Just a nice pub with good beer.
 But I digress.